any-docs/css/content/guides/anchor_positioning/using/index.md

 ### Using inset properties with `anchor()` function values

-Conventional absolutely and fixed positioned elements are explicitly positioned by setting {{cssxref("length")}} or {{cssxref("percentage")}} values on {{glossary("inset properties")}}.
+Conventional absolutely and fixed positioned elements are explicitly positioned by setting `length` or `percentage` values on {{glossary("inset properties")}}.
 With `position: absolute`, this inset position value is an absolute distance relative to the edges of the nearest positioned ancestor.
 With `position: fixed`, the inset position value is an absolute distance relative to the viewport.

 CSS anchor positioning changes this paradigm, enabling anchor-positioned elements to be placed relative to the edges of their associated anchor(s).
 The module defines the [`anchor()`](/reference/values/anchor) function, which is a valid value for each of the inset properties.
 When used, the function sets the inset position value as an absolute distance relative to the anchor element by defining the anchor element, the side of the anchor element the positioned element is being positioned relative to, and the distance from that side.